techidaily/site-youtube-tips/source/_posts/approved-from-individual-tracks-to-albums-building-a-personalized-soundtrack-on-web-and-mobile.md

 ![](https://images.wondershare.com/assets/images-common/icon-note.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QRaEdFMU-Xc?si=OjaiTvlogJy5wHhN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note:** You can always edit your YouTube music playlist by changing its name, privacy, and description or adding and removing any tracks.
 It is also possible to delete any of your playlists or create and save multiple playlists on your device's web browser.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Vfq0vw0Spz8?si=2EAk6hW-Gb-o33_L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### How to Create a YouTube Music playlist on iPhone?